InfiniTensor/InfiniTensor/README.md

 ### CMake Options

-There are several configurable CMake options, see the [CMakeLists.txt file](/CMakeLists.txt#L5).
+There are several configurable CMake options, see the [CMakeLists.txt](/CMakeLists.txt#L5) file.

 - If `USE_BACKTRACE` is `ON`, `libdw-dev` have to be installed.
 See the README of [backward-cpp](https://github.com/bombela/backward-cpp) for details.
 - If `USE_PROTOBUF` is `ON`, `protobuf` have to be installed.
 See the README of [protobuf](https://github.com/protocolbuffers/protobuf) for details.
 - If `USE_CUDA` is `ON`, `cuda` have to be installed.

+## Roadmap

+- [EinNet](https://github.com/InfiniTensor/InfiniTensor/tree/NNET_e2e) is going to be merged into the main branch.
+- Integration of [PET](https://github.com/thu-pacman/PET), a tensor program optimizer supporting partially equivalent transformations.
+- Supported hardware
+    - ✔ NVIDIA GPU
+    - ✔ Cambricon MLU
+    - ⬜ Ascend NPU
+    - ⬜ Kunlunxin XPU

 ## Contributor Guide